ChrisPritchard/ctf-writeups/tryhackme-rooms/wip/takedown.md

   - `hostname`
   - `pwd`

-- when it receives a command, this is passed to `command_handler__main`, which splits the command on spaces. there are only a fixed number of commands, of which the most interesting are `exec`, `upload` and `download`. the command is run and then the result returned to main
+- when it receives a command, this is passed to `command_handler__main`, which splits the command on spaces. there are only a fixed number of commands, of which the most interesting are `upload` and `download`. the command is run and then the result returned to main
 - once run, the results are sent back to the command api handler as a post request, with the value in a results parameter:

   ```